 If you don't have a microfiber cloth, use a cotton cloth or the corner of a cotton t-shirt.

 How to Clean Your Screens

 - Power off the system and unplug it from the wall.
-Eliminate any residual static electricity from the computer by touching a metal part of the case, not any of the inside components.
-It is important to clear this static electricity first to prevent a shock to yourself or damage to the machine.
+Eliminate any residual static electricity from the computer by touching a metal part of the case, not any inside components.
+It is essential to clear this static electricity first to prevent a shock to yourself or damage to the machine.

 - Spray your cloth with the cleaning solution.
 DO NOT spray the cleaning solution directly on the screen.
-The concentration of liquid could soak in between the thin layers and cause black spots to appear on the screen.
+The liquid concentration could soak between the thin layers and cause black spots to appear on the screen.